K-Du/Generative-Adversarial-Network/README.md

 ### Troubleshooting
 - When using this on CPU (not recommended), training time must be set higher or no results will be saved.
-- Depending on image size, srez_input.py crop_size and image_size variables might need to be edited.
-Batch size should be lowered if memory is an issue with larger images.
+- Depending on image size, [srez_input.py](srez_input.py) crop_size and image_size variables might need to be edited.
+Batch size should be lowered if memory becomes an issue with larger images.
 - GANs are very difficult to train and it is common to see divergence where the discriminator loss goes to zero while the generator loss increases.
-Some excellent tips and tricks can be found here: https://github.com/soumith/ganhacks
+Some excellent tips and tricks for training GANs can be found here: https://github.com/soumith/ganhacks

 [References](References.md)